 This timeline shows the milestones in our history:

-The first Women’s Refuge was set up in Christchurch after a group of women came together with a common interest in providing a safe haven for victims of violence.
-The Women’s Refuge movement (both here in New Zealand and internationally) started in a socio-political environment that denied the reality of family violence, and especially the existence of gender-based violence.
-The latter part of the 1970s was a period of tremendous growth for Women's Refuge, with groups forming and safe houses being established all over New Zealand.
-The Christchurch Women’s Refuge continues strongly today.
+The first New Zealand women’s refuge was established in Christchurch after a group of women came together with a common interest in providing a safe haven for victims of violence.
+It was called Christchurch Women’s Refuge.
+The women’s refuge movement (both here in New Zealand and internationally) started in a socio-political environment that denied the reality of family violence, and especially the existence of gender-based violence.
+The latter part of the 1970s was a period of tremendous growth for women's refuges, with groups forming and safe houses being established all over New Zealand.

 1981 National Collective of Independent Women's Refuges established